homearanya/active-escapes/src/pages/tours/giants-cup-trail.md

   order: 5
   image: ../../img/listing/drak-giants.jpg
   title: Easy Slackpacking in the Southern Berg – Giants Cup
-  description: Following the well-marked trail that runs along the base of the Southern Berg, this 3 day slackpacking hike follows the Giants Cup Trail in the little berg, but overnighting in comfy guesthouses with catering & daily  luggage transfers provided.
+  description: Following the well-marked trail that runs along the base of the Southern Berg, this 3 day slackpacking hike follows the Giants Cup Trail in the little berg, but overnighting in comfy guesthouses with catering and daily luggage transfers provided.
 Without the burden of a heavy pack, enjoy more time to take a swim in a mountain stream, or photograph the wild flowers along the way.
   emailLink: mailto:tours@active-escapes.co.za?subject=Giants Cup Hike Enquiry – Drak Destination Listing
 ---